nus-cs2103-AY2223S1/ip/docs/README.md

 This repo contains the code for the Snoopy chatbot.
 Snoopy is optimized for use via a Graphical User Interface (GUI).

+Snoopy is supported by Java 11 and up.

 Let Snoopy help you with your task management, starting today!

 ## Features

 ### Add a todo task: `todo`

-Adds a todo task to the list.
+Adds a standard todo task to the list.

 ### Add a deadline task: `deadline`

-Adds a deadline task to the list.
+Adds task with a deadline to the list.

 ### Add an event task: `event`

-Adds an event task to the list.
+Adds a task with a start and end time to the list.

 ### List out all tasks: `list`